Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ## Proposal

-We propose to  concerns three categories of data
+Our proposal concerns three categories of data, the waveforms, the catalog data and the inventory and system information.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzY4Njk0NzczXX0=
+eyJoaXN0b3J5IjpbMjQ4Mjk3NTMzXX0=
 -->